TencentARC/AnimeGamer/README.md

 ## 🔜 TODOs
+- [ ] release wights of models trained on a mixture of anime films (the same setting as in our paper)
 - [ ] Release training codes
 - [ ] Release inference codes
-- [ ] release wights of models trained on "Qiqi's Delivery Service" and "Ponyo on the Cliff" seperately.
+- [ ] release seperate wights of models trained on "Qiqi's Delivery Service" and "Ponyo on the Cliff" individually.

 ## 📏 Inference